WEC-Sim/WEC-Sim/docs/user/code_structure.rst

     body(i).geometryFile = '<geomFile>.stl';

-WEC-Sim bodies may be one of three types\: hydrodynamic and rigid, hydrodynamic and flexible, or drag.
+WEC-Sim bodies may be one of three types\: hydrodynamic and rigid, hydrodynamic and flexible, or nonhydrodynamic and rigid (drag body).
 These types represent varying degrees of complexity and require various input parameters and BEM data, detailed in the table below.
 The :ref:`user-advanced-features-body` section contains more details on these important distinctions.